jhburns/ExperienceCapture/README.md

 It uses a client-server model to do so, and is broken down into these folders:

-- *ExampleUnityGame/* which is an example game using the client.
+- *ExampleUnityGame/* is an example game using the client.
-- *ClientDevelopmentGame/* which is a game used to develop the client.
+- *ClientDevelopmentGame/* is a game used to develop the client.
-- *SetupTestGame/* which is game for testing how easy/possible it is to integrate into the asset into a new game.
+- *SetupTestGame/* is a game for testing how easy/possible it is to integrate into the asset into a new game.
-- *Server/* which is backend service for collection and analyzing data.
+- *Server/* is a backend service for collection and analyzing data.

 ## Setup